Legal & Business Affairs

 - Must be covered by Solutions, NBCU's Alternative Dispute Resolution Program

-- Prior experience negotiating development and series related agreements (i.e., license agreements, co-production and talent agreements) for scripted and alternative television programming.
+- Prior experience negotiating development and series related agreements (i.e., license agreements, co-production and talent agreements).

 - Strong and effective negotiating skills and excellent drafting skills.